What if my bachelor’s degree is in Biology? Or in Chemistry?

 Does it make a difference where I get my bachelor’s degree?

 Students who complete Arcadia’s pre-Forensic Science 4+2 program are assured admission to the master’s in Forensic Science program.
 Arcadia’s undergraduate students study either Chemistry or Biology, and many participate in the Honors Program.
 Knowing that if you successfully complete the forensic science course requirements a spot in the master’s program is waiting for you takes some of the uncertainty out of planning your future and choosing among forensic science degree programs.

 What type of Forensic Science classes will I take?

-Arcadia’s master’s degree in Forensic Science gives graduates a strong Forensic Science education in areas such as Molecular Biology, Toxicology, Genetics and DNA, and Forensic Medicine, to name just a few of the Forensic Science courses essential at the graduate level.
+Arcadia’s master’s degree in Forensic Science gives graduates a strong Forensic Science education in areas such as Molecular Biology and Genetics, Chemistry and Toxicology, and Forensic Medicine, to name just a few of the Forensic Science courses essential at the graduate level.